-In the Dat implementation we implement the above actions on top of three types of discovery networks:
+In the Dat implementation we implement the above actions on top of four types of discovery networks:

-• DNS name servers - An Internet standard mechanism for resolving keys to addresses
+- DNS name servers An Internet standard mechanism for resolving keys to addresses - Multicast DNS Useful for discovering peers on local networks

-- Multicast DNS Useful for discovering peers on local networks - Kademlia Mainline Distributed Hash Table Zero point of failure, increases probability of Dat working even if DNS servers are unreachable
+- Kademlia Mainline Distributed Hash Table Zero point of failure, increases probability of Dat working even if DNS servers are unreachable - Signalhub An HTTP key resolving service, nondistributed.
+Used by web browser clients who can't form raw UDP/TCP packets.

 Additional discovery networks can be implemented as needed.
-We chose the above three as a starting point to have a complementary mix of strategies to increase the probability of source discovery.
+We chose the above four as a starting point to have a complementary mix of strategies to increase the probability of source discovery.

-Our implementation of peer discovery is called discovery-channel.
+Our implementation of source discovery is called discovery-channel.
 We also run a custom DNS server that Dat clients use (in addition to specifying their own if they need to), as well as a DHT bootstrap server.
 These discovery servers are the only centralized infrastructure we need for Dat to work over the Internet, but they are redundant, interchangeable, never see the actual data being shared, anyone can run their own and Dat will still work even if they all are unavailable.
 If this happens discovery will just be manual (e.g. manually sharing IP/ports).
-Every data source that has a copy of the data also advertises themselves across these discovery networks.